TestL-ab/TestL-ab.github.io/src/pages/docs/functional-decisions.md

 The use case for Test Lab is **smaller applications that are just getting started with A/B testing**, and our current assumption is that these applications would have a relatively small user base.
 It is possible that experiments could take a long time to reach statistical significance, even with enrolling 5% of users in a particular experiment.
 If we allowed for the creation of experiments with as few as 1% of users enrolled, it could be very difficult to obtain meaningful data unless the effect size were very large.

 Therefore, as a starting point, we decided that 5% was a reasonable minimum of the user-base to enroll in an experiment.
 This still allows for up to 20 concurrent experiments, which seems more than sufficient for a typical Test Lab user.
-If we were to find that users were expecting higher-than-expected traffic that could support even more concurrent experiments, then, in the future, we could certainly update our logic to allow for more granular user-blocks.
+If users were expecting higher-than-expected traffic that could support even more concurrent experiments, then the logic could be updated to allow for more granular user-blocks.

 ---

 ## Polling to retrieve updated feature data

-The Test Lab team considered a number of options for ensuring that the in-memory representation of the feature configuration created by the SDK remains up to date as features change over time.
-Some options that were considered were websockets, server-sent events (SSEs), and polling.
+The Test Lab team considered a number of options for ensuring that the in-memory representation of the feature configuration created by the SDK remains up to date as features change over time, including:

+- **Polling**: a client-server communication technique where the client sends requests to the server at **intervals** to receive updates

+- **Server-sent events (SSEs)**: a **unidirectional**, server-initiated communication technique where the server sends updates to the client as soon as new data is available

+- **Websockets**: a **bidirectional**, real-time communication protocol that allows full-duplex communication between the client and server

 ![Alt Text](/images/pollingDecision-updated.png)